xseman/xseman/QUOTES.md

 whose structure is a copy of the organization's communication structure.
 ―  Melvin E. Conway

-Simplicity is the heart of the Unix philosophy.
-The more code lines you have
-removed, the more progress you have made.
-As the number of lines of code in
-your software shrinks, the more skilled you have become and the less your
-software sucks.
-― Suckless software

 “Graphical user interfaces make easy tasks easy, while command line interfaces
-make difficult tasks possible"
+make difficult tasks possible“
 ― William E. Shotts Jr., The Linux Command Line

 “Perfection is achieved, not when there is nothing more to add, but when there
-is nothing left to take away"
+is nothing left to take away“
 ― Antoine de Saint-Exupéry